gvwilson/sdxpy-2023-02/gross-craig/backup/README.md

 and displays the history of that file by tracing it back in time through the available manifests.
 Again, you can test your program using made-up manifest files.

+### Solution
+The code is implemented in `file_history` and tested via the tests `test_backup.test_file_history*`.
+Much of the code was reused from `compare_manifests` and therefore moved into the common module `manifest_utils`.
+All manifests are loaded and joined so the hashes for each file are lined up in arrays.
+These hashes are then searched for changes to be reported.

 ## Finding duplicate files